LATEST ANALYSIS UPDATE

 Members: 89.4% 3.9% 3.0% 1.0% 1.3% 0.7% 0.3% 0.2% 0.2%

-2. Branches using the Irwin Surname (or variants thereof) (including NPEs)
+2. Branches using the Irwin Surname (and variants thereof) (including NPEs)

 Although these branches are unrelated during the surname era, all men are descended from a "genetic Adam", and the enormous haplotree of all his male descendants, continuously evolving, can be simplified to show only how members of these Clan Irwin branches are related to one another, thus:

 The short "codes" in red and green shown in this table represent the branches (aka genetic families) indicated by similar codes in the Summary table immediately above and in our Main Results Table.
-The dates and the Surname/Pre-surname threshold on the right only relate to the L555 ancestral line and are only indicative (experts differ on the exact dates).
-The purpose of this figure is not an exercise in "deep ancestry", but simply to show that the 40+ branches of the Irwin surname are not related to one another within the surname era.
+The dates and the Surname/Pre-surname threshold on the right only relate to the L555 ancestral line and are taken from FTDNA's "Discover" tool).
+The purpose of this table is not an exercise in "deep ancestry", but simply to show that the 40+ branches of the Irwin surname are not related to one another within the surname era.

 3. Comments of individual branches (including the Border Irwin genetic family tree)

-In early 2011 a tentative division of most of the members in the Borders branch into 14 sub-groups was attempted using cladograms and FTDNA's TiP tool.
-The modal DNA signatures of these sub-group were denoted thus: BA (modal), BB (Bonshaw), BD (Dumfries), BE (Eskdale), B9, B10, B15, B16, B17, B23, B29 and BX (for the "left overs").
+In early 2011 a tentative division of most of the members in the Borders branch into 14 sub-groups was attempted using cladograms and FTDNA's old TiP tool.
+The modal DNA signatures of these sub-group were denoted thus: BA (modal), BB (Bonshaw), BD (Dumfries), BE (Eskdale), B9, B10, B15, B16, B17, B23, B29 and (for the "left overs") BX.
 The background to these sub-divisions was addressed in Supplementary Paper No.3 ("Identifying Sub-groups ....").
 This tentative division of our large Borders branch into these sub-groups represented a significant development at the time and served well for five years, even though it placed some known close cousins in different sub-groups.
 With the arrival of BigY tests in 2015 we initially got one such test for each sub-group.
 This development did not itself immediately confirm or disprove the reliability of these sub-groupings, but with the advent of the cheaper SNP Pack tests in spring 2016 it became apparent that most of these tentative sub-groupings were incompatible with the new and much more reliable SNP test results (see below).
-Subsequent BigY tests have revealed a plethora of sub-groups.
+Subsequent BigY tests have revealed a much more complex haplogroup than these tentative sub-groupings had been implying.

 Thanks to the investments of an increasing number of L555 members in BigY tests and Pack tests, and more recently in the BigY700 test, the L555 section of the Clan Irwin haplotree above can now be expanded downstream into what I have called a Genetic Family Tree, thus:

 Click here to download the more legible Excel version.
-If desired, this can be printed on a legible scale on six portrait sheets of A4/letter-size paper, and if the narrow left-hand margins of sheets 2 and 3 are trimmed then the three sheets can be selotaped together.
-If you can't get a format that suits you please e-mail the Administrator!
+If desired, this can be printed on a legible scale on six portrait sheets of A4/letter-size paper which can be selotaped together.
+If you can't get a format that suits you, or you want a more up-to-date version the the six-monthly on-line version, please e-mail the Administrator!

 Note that this genetic family tree is essentially the same as the haplotree presented in the B(1) section of the Main Results Table, but turned through 90 degrees and with the members sequenced in a different order: in the Main Results Table most members are sequenced as per the FTDNA haplotree; in the L555 haplotree above some have been resequenced to improve the clarity, showing of the non-Irwin branches of L555 on the left and the Bonshaw SNPs on the right.
 The column numbering in blue across the L555 haplotree are inserted in column "R" of the Main Results Table.

-The bottom third of this table attaches some members who have been added to relevant branches of the haplotree on the basis of STR predictions, Family Finder tests or previously known genealogical relationships, meaning that the expanded haplotree, which I have called a genetic family tree, now includes nearly 60% of all the members who are tested or predicted to be L555 positive and can be placed on this tree.
+The bottom third of this table attaches some members who have been added to relevant branches of the haplotree on the basis of STR predictions, Family Finder tests or previously known genealogical relationships, meaning that the expanded haplotree, which I have called a genetic family tree, now includes over 60% of all the members who are tested or predicted to be L555+ and can be placed on this tree.

 An abbreviated genealogy/pedigree of the Bonshaw, Castle Irvine and Killadeas lines is included on the right.
 The "triangulations" of the SNP data for the representatives of the Bonshaw, Castle Irvine, Killadeas and other lines shown in bold font show the clear correlation between their pedigree and their relevant SNPs in the haplotree.
 Very few other surname projects have been able to achieve such genetic confirmation of traditional pedigrees.
-Alas the available pedigrees of other descendants of Border Irwins shown on this haplotree do not extend back far enough in time to enable them to be connected with the contemporary 14th-17th century records of the other Border Irwin branches that have been identified in Chapter 16.2 of The Irwin Surname: its Origins, Diaspora and Early Branches.
+Alas the available pedigrees of the many other testers included in this haplotree and shown by a thick black line under the relevant TMRCA in bold) do not extend back in time far enough for them to be connected with the contemporary 14th-17th century records of the other Border Irwin branches that have been identified in Chapter 16.2 of The Irwin Surname: its Origins, Diaspora and Early Branches.

 Please note that details in this haplotree are liable to change as further tees results become available and interpretation and presentation are improved.
 However already many interesting and important points emerge that relate to the Border Irwins:

-7. After combining these L555 Pack test results with L555 BigY test results and previously known genealogical data, our Study’s understanding of the origins and evolution of the Border Irwins has been improved considerably, as shown in the tree above.
+After combining L555 BigY test results with L555 Pack test results and previously known genealogical data, our Study’s understanding of the origins and evolution of the Border Irwins has been improved considerably, as shown in the tree above.

-These two manual calculation methods are now superseded by FTDNA's sophisticated "Discover More" tool which takes into account the mutation rates of both SNPs and STRs.
+However such manual calculations are now superseded by FTDNA's sophisticated "Discover More" tool which takes into account the mutation rates of both SNPs and STRs.
 The results of this tool change as its algorithms are refined and as more BigY test results become available.
-The current estimated age of the youngest SNP in the FGC 13746 block, which BigY tests suggests represents the earliest Border Irwin, is AD1325, with 68% Confidence Intervals of AD1252-AD1357.
+The current estimated age of the youngest SNP in the FGC13746 block, which BigY tests suggest represents the earliest Border Irwin, is AD1325, with 68% Confidence Intervals of AD1252-AD1357.
 It may be coincidental, but it is nevertheless gratifying that this estimate, and the two manual estimates accord so well with available documentary evidence.

 Kent Irvin has developed some very plausible correlations between these Bonshaw line SNPs and individuals on the Bonshaw pedigree, but I am refraining from “publishing” these until we have many more L555 Pack tests completed.
 He and I have also developed pedigrees for the Irvings of Eskdale, Gretna, Hoddam, Luce, Pennersax and Trailtrow, all apparent early contemporaries of Bonshaw, but alas we cannot link these pedigrees to Irvings living today, whether members of our Study or otherwise.
 See Chapter 16.2 of my book The Irwin Surname: its Origins, Diaspora and Early Branches.

-Alas determining the identity of “*” SNPs will involve at least one member in each of these new groups taking a BigY test (possibly with the costs shared amongst other members within the group), and then the other members in this group taking a new single SNP test.
+Alas determining the identity of “*” SNPs (which have been "discovered" by L555 Pack tests) will involve at least one member in each of these new groups taking a BigY test (possibly with the costs shared amongst other members within the group), and then the other members in this group taking a new single SNP test.
 At present such action is only justifiable for members who have tested FGC34569+ but negative for all the known sons of FGC34569, and for the descendants of the large "*" son(s) of FGC34569.
 Several BigY tests have been ordered on this basis, and have identified "new" SNPs.
 These have not yet been incorporated into the L555 Pack Test.

 All the other branches in the Study are much smaller that the Borders branch, the largest containing only 16 members.